exploring self-realization, sacred personhood, and full humanity

 K. What did she say?

 E. She said, long ago, when you came to see me, or would talk to me -- those rare times in our life; I count 4 or 5 times – when we met authentically and the masks came down, when you laughed with me, shared joy with me, with your characteristic “mad” and “wild-streak” love, she said this was a “tremendous gift” to me; meaning, almost no one in this world gets to experience what I experienced with you.

-K. (softly) Ellus… you sometimes use the phrase “tremendous gift.”
-I didn’t know that it was originally for me!
+K. Ellus… you sometimes use the phrase “tremendous gift.”
+I didn’t know that it was originally from me!

-E. It's just for you.
-It’s a phrase directly from Heaven – not my phrase -- to describe the intense, white-hot love and pure joy you brought to me.
+E. It’s a phrase directly from Heaven – not my phrase -- to describe the intense, white-hot love and pure joy you brought to me.
 Darling Dear, you’re famous over there; the Guides know about this, and they know it's rare.

 E. She said – rather, Heaven insisted -- that it was very important that I tell you just how deeply I was affected by your overwhelming outpouring of affection.
 Your fervency constituted a “tremendous gift” for me, in that, all that I know about true love, all of my wisdom in this regard, in essence, I learned in those brief moments with you.

-K. (very softly) This is all very beautiful, Darling Dear; and I see more clearly now how Twins are meant to offer each other this “tremendous gift” … (sighing) thank you… but... we shouldn't be too surprised at the power of true love, that it "opened the windows of heaven" for you... after all, we know of a book that says the real love is "something never seen before."
+K. This is all very beautiful, Darling Dear; and I see more clearly now how Twins are meant to offer each other this “tremendous gift” … and this concept is very similar to the wondrous real love as "something never seen before."